-The Designated Safeguarding Lead takes the ultimate lead responsibility for safeguarding arrangements within the school on a day-to-day basis.
-During school closures (holidays) safeguarding queries are directed to the Child Protection Advice Line 0207df
+The Designated Safeguarding Lead takes the ultimate lead responsibility for safeguarding THOMAS BUXTON PRIMARY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY 2023 PAGE 10 of 38 arrangements within the school on a day-to-day basis, including online safety and understanding the filtering and monitoring systems and processes in place.

+During school out of hours, school closures and school holidays, safeguarding queries must be directed to the Child Protection Advice Line 0207 364 3444/ 5601/ 5606.